 If you have unused holidays, your employer is required to pay you in lieu of these and this payment would attract tax and NI as usual.

 Tax on ex gratia payments up to £30,000

 Ex gratia payments are generally exempt from tax for the first £30,000.00 .

 Tax on ex gratia payment exceeding £30,000

-If your settlement agreement includes compensation in excess of £30,000.00, the excess is subject to income tax and national insurance contributions.
+If your settlement agreement includes compensation in excess of £30,000.00, the excess is subject to income tax.
 To work out how much tax would be applicable, see our article on calculating settlement agreement tax.